Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 Guleng et al. \cite{Guleng} proposed a trust management architecture for vehicular ad hoc networks (VANET).
-Consequently, we can conclude that they studied a dynamic topology.
-The proposed scheme is distributed and uses fuzzy logic to evaluate the direct trust.
-For the indirect trust the authors proposed a reinforcement learning approach.
-In order to calculate the trust scores they take into account the cooperativeness, the honesty, the responsibility factor and previous values.
-Also, the proposed trust management takes into account the trust about a message.
-They performed experiments using NS-2.34 simulator to compare their method with "w/o Trust" and "Deterministic Trust".
-Also a simulation of BMA was performed.
+Consequently, we can conclude that they studied dynamic topology.
+The proposed scheme is distributed and uses fuzzy logic to evaluate direct trust.
+For indirect trust, the authors proposed a reinforcement learning approach.
+To calculate the trust scores, they take into account the cooperativeness, honesty, responsibility factor, and previous values.
+Also, the proposed trust management takes into account the trust in a message.
+They performed experiments using the NS-2.34 simulator to compare their method with "w/o Trust" and "Deterministic Trust".
+Also, a simulation of BMA was performed.
 The final results of the experiments were presented in diagrams.
+The proposed solution does not specify the threat model.
+It is a nice approach that the authors are taking into account both the node's trust and the message's trust.
+The solution can also be applied to a high-mobility network.

-Mahmud et al. \cite{Mahmud} proposed a trust management method for cloud based architecture for neuroscience applications.
-The proposed estimates the trust level using adaptive neuro-fuzzy inference system (ANFIS) and weighted additive methods.
-Furthermore, it is worth pointing out that this technique takes into account the behaviour of the node and the data trust -if the generated data are trusted.
-The Behavioral trust takes into account: the Relative Frequency of Interaction, the intimacy, the honesty, the previous interactions and the indirect trust.
-The Data trust depends on the deviation of a node's instantaneous data from its historical data and indirect recommendations.
-NS-2 simulator was used to perform the following experiments Packet Forwarding Ratio, Network Throughput, Average Energy Consumption Ratio, Accuracy, F-measure, Comparison with other models and Different linguistic terms (5 and 3).
+Mahmud et al. \cite{Mahmud} proposed a trust management method for cloud-based architecture for neuroscience applications.
+The proposed method estimates the trust level using an adaptive neuro-fuzzy inference system (ANFIS) and weighted additive methods.
+Furthermore, it is worth pointing out that this technique takes into account the behavior of the node and the trustworthiness of the generated data.
+Behavioral trust takes into account: the Relative Frequency of Interaction, intimacy, honesty, previous interactions, and indirect trust.
+Data trust depends on the deviation of a node's instantaneous data from its historical data and indirect recommendations.
+NS-2 simulator was used to perform the following experiments: Packet Forwarding Ratio, Network Throughput, Average Energy Consumption Ratio, Accuracy, F-measure, Comparison with other models, and different linguistic terms (5 and 3).
 The final results of the experiments were presented in diagrams.
+The authors do not specify the threat model.
+In our opinion, it is a pro that they take into account data's trust and energy consumption.